QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Introduction

 To fully leverage the benefit of multi-cell cooperation, this work explores the optimal JT beamforming at DL, where several BSs are grouped into a cluster and transmit DL data to the same UE simultaneously.
 This generalizes the existing work with the cluster size of one and can be implemented using the control signaling defined in the standard, such as 3GPP Release 16~\cite{TS38214}.
 This way, multiple DL data streams can be transmitted simultaneously to different UEs to increase spectral efficiency.
 We aim to minimize the total transmit power while satisfying a target SINR as in~\cite{Dahrouj2010, Shen2011, Wang2011, Shen2012} for CB.
-Unlike CB, the problem is more complicated because the transmit beamforming needs to maximize the summed signal power at the intended UE and suppress the interference to the other UEs, provided with the increased DoF via multi-cell cooperation.
+Unlike CB, our problem is more complicated because the transmit beamforming needs to maximize the summed signal power at the intended UE and suppress the interference to the other UEs, provided with the increased DoF via multi-cell cooperation.
 We show that the UL-DL duality can still be applied to obtain the optimal JT beamforming when global CSI is perfect.
-In practice, the backhaul links have limited capacity, and thus the CSI exchanged across the BSs within the cluster is not perfect.
-The second part of this work addresses the optimal JT beamforming problem with imperfect CSI by extending~\cite{Wang2011} considering a single cell.
-We demonstrate the significant gain of the optimal JT beamforming through simulation results compared with the traditional non-JT beamforming and the zero-forcing (ZF) based beamforming.
+In practice, the backhaul links for CSI exchange have limited capacity, and thus the CSI exchanged across the cooperating BSs within the cluster is not perfect.
+The second part of this work addresses the optimal JT beamforming problem with imperfect CSI by extending~\cite{Wang2011} that considers the single-cell scenario.
+We demonstrate the significant gain of the optimal JT beamforming compared with the traditional non-JT beamforming and the zero-forcing (ZF) based beamforming through simulation results.

 The remainder of this paper is organized as follows.
 Sec.~\ref{sec: model} explains the system model.
-Sec.~\ref{sec: proposed} presents the optimal JT beamforming design with perfect and imperfect CSI.
+Sec.~\ref{sec: proposed} presents the optimal JT beamforming design with perfect and imperfect CSI, respectively.
 Simulation results are shown in Sec.~\ref{sec: results}.
 Concluding remarks are given in Sec.~\ref{sec: conclusion}.